Worried your child has ADHD: first steps

 Praise for positive behaviour

 Praise and encouragement are powerful motivators.
 Teenagers might seem self-sufficient, but your child still wants and needs approval.
-When you notice and comment on your child’s positive behaviour, you encourage him to keep behaving in that way.
+When you notice and comment on her positive behaviour, you encourage her to keep behaving in that way.
+You could try:

 - encouraging your child to do activities where she’s got a good chance of going well – for example, sports, music lessons, drama classes and so on